herb711/STaR2025/README.md

 # STaR2025

-This repository contains the supplemental material for the paper:
+This repository contains the supplemental material for the anonymous submission:

 **STaR: A Self-Triggered Retrieval-Enhanced Framework for Cost-Efficient Generation with LLMs**

 ## Overview

-STaR is a plug-and-play framework designed to enhance large language model (LLM) generation through dynamic, cost-aware retrieval.
-It features a lightweight, prompt-level pipeline for self-triggered decision-making, query construction, and evidence integration.
+STaR is a lightweight, plug-and-play framework that enhances large language model (LLM) generation through dynamic, cost-aware retrieval scheduling.
+It introduces prompt-level mechanisms for information need assessment, query formulation, and structured evidence integration, all without requiring model fine-tuning.

-The framework does not require model fine-tuning and is compatible with various black-box LLM APIs.
+## Current Status

+To preserve the anonymity of the review process, core code is currently withheld.
+Full source code and implementation details will be released in this repository **after the review phase concludes**.

-## Repository Structure
+## Repository Structure (planned)

-- Scripts for launching experiments
-- Configuration files for different datasets
+- Experiment scripts and configuration files
+- Dataset setup instructions (for 2WikiMultihopQA, HotpotQA, StrategyQA, IIRC)
-- Documentation and instructions for reproducing results
+- Reproducibility guidance and environment notes

-## Supported Benchmarks

-Experiments are conducted on the following datasets:
-- 2WikiMultihopQA
-- HotpotQA
-- StrategyQA
-- IIRC

 ## Reproducibility

-To ensure reproducibility:
-- All evaluation scripts, configurations, and required components are included.
-- Results reported in the paper can be reproduced using the provided materials.
-- No fine-tuning is necessary; experiments rely on publicly available quantized LLM models.
+This repository will support full reproduction of the results reported in the paper, using publicly available quantized LLM models (e.g., LLaMA2-7B/13B, 4-bit).
+No fine-tuning is required.

-## Contact
+## Notice

-This repository is part of an anonymous submission.
-All materials are provided solely for review purposes.
+This repository is shared solely for the purpose of anonymous peer review.
+Please check back after the review process for a complete release.